Titanokorys: Ecology

 Like many other hurdiid radiodonts, Titanokorys was most likely a nektobenthic animal that swam slowly above the seabed and sifted through sediments.
-It is presumed that the animal dug up the sediment with its huge protruding carapace and guided the prey into its mouth with the front appendages to form a cage-like structure.
+It is presumed that the animal dug up the sediment with its huge protruding carapace and guided the prey into its mouth, with the frontal appendages forming a cage-like structure.
 Since fossils may be preserved together alongside Cambroraster, it is presumed that Titanokorys lived in the same areas as Cambroraster.
 Titanokorys is a relatively rare find at Marble Canyon, because of this it is thought that this fossil site possibly occurred near the edge of the species range in life.

+Due to the depth of the Marble canyon site In comparison to the Cathedral Escarpment, Titanokorys, and the contemporary fauna most likely inhabited a mesopelagic environment.
+Recent studies have also found evidence of brine pools in the area, suggesting that these formations would've been present in some areas of the benthic environment.

 Based on differences in size, Titanokorys probably escaped competition with Cambroraster by hunting larger prey, thereby exploiting a different ecological niches.
 Aside from Cambroraster, other creatures lived alongside T. gainesi.
-The fauna in the region included the hymenocarine pancrustaceans such as Tokummia and Balhuticaris, the primitive chordate Metaspriggina, and the isoxid arthropod Surusicaris.
+The fauna in the region included the basal hurdiid Mosura fentoni, hymenocarine arthropods such as Tokummia and Balhuticaris, the primitive chordate Metaspriggina, and the isoxyid arthropod Surusicaris.
 Like all stem and total group arthropods, Titanokorys had to shed its outer skin to grow larger.
 This is evidenced by the holotype specimen (ROMIP 65415) which probably represents a collection of molted remains.
-Sometimes, fossils of these exuvia are found alongside numerous specimens of the agnostid Trilobite genus Peronopsis in the immediate vicinity or directly on the exuvia.
-Why the trilobites were on the exuvia is unclear, but they could have been eating from the molting residues or grazed on a possible biofilm that was growing on it.
+Sometimes, fossils of these exuvia are found alongside numerous specimens of the agnostid arthropod genus Peronopsis in the immediate vicinity or directly on the exuvia.
+Why the arthropods were on the exuvia is unclear, but they could have been eating from the molting residues or grazed on a possible biofilm that was growing on it.